Vierbeuter/craft-module-field-type/README.md

 ##### Some last notes about the code above

 * You get an overview of all available `Subfield` implementations [&rarr; here](https://github.com/Vierbeuter/craft-module-field-type/tree/develop/src/Field/Subfield).
-* You can pass an optional `config` array to each `Subfield` constructor (always the last parameter).
+* You can pass an optional `config` array to each `Subfield` constructor (always the one before the last parameter).
 That `config` array will then be passed down to the [&rarr; field's template](https://github.com/craftcms/cms/tree/develop/src/templates/_includes/forms).
+* You can pass an optional `rules` array to each `Subfield` constructor (always the last parameter).
+That `rules` array can contain validation rules to be applied to a subfield's value.
+It's even possible to define custom validation rules.
 * The module classes extend the class `ModuleField` as you maybe noticed … Why it's "field" and not just "module", you ask? – Well, we're building custom field types actually and not custom matrix blocks.

 #### Register content module classes